United States Department of Veterans Affairs

 Northport Veterans Affairs Medical Center Predoctoral Psychology Internship Program

 The Psychology Division of the Northport Veterans Affairs Medical Center offers internships in Clinical Psychology that are fully accredited by the American Psychological Association (APA).
 The Internship is full time with 40 hours per week of clinical work, supervision and seminars.
-Applicants must be citizens of the United States and come from an APA approved program in Clinical or Counseling Psychology.
-Contact Janet Eschen at 631-261-4400 x2258 for more information or read more about the Predoctoral Psychology Internship Program.
+Applicants must be citizens of the United States and come from an APA or CPA approved program in Clinical or Counseling Psychology.
+For more information, contact Amy I. Tal, Ph.D., Director of Intern and Extern Training, Psychology Service, at (631) 261- 4400 x5805.
+Read more about the internship in health service psychology..
+Review the Psychology Internship Admissions, Support & Initial Placement Data.

 Northport Veterans Affairs Medical Center Psychology Externship Program

 The Psychology Externship Program provides clinical training focusing on the advancement of skill in the delivery of psychotherapy and assessment, greater comfort in a multidisciplinary medical setting, and an increased confidence in the role of a culturally sensitive and ethically responsible psychologist.
 To be eligible for externship placement, an extern must be in good standing at an APA accredited doctoral program in psychology.
-Contact Amy Tal, Ph.D., Assistant Training Director, at 631-261- 4400 x5805 for more information or read more about the Psychology Externship Program.
+For more information, contact Amy I. Tal, Ph.D., Director of Intern and Extern Training, Psychology Service, at (631) 261- 4400 x5805.
+Read more about the Psychology Externship Program.

 Northport Veterans Affairs Medical Center Podiatric Residency & Clerkship Programs